 When you hear tree-based, think decision trees, i.e., a sequence of branching operations.

 A decision tree is a graph that uses a branching method to show each possible outcome of a decision.
 Like if you’re ordering a salad, you first decide the type of lettuce, then the toppings, then the dressing.
 We can represent all possible outcomes in a decision tree.
+In machine learning, the branches used are binary yes/no answers.

 To train a decision tree, we take the train data set (that is, the data set that we use to train the model) and find which attribute best “splits” the train set with regards to the target.
 For example, in a fraud detection case, we could find that the attribute which best predicts the risk of fraud is the country.
 After this first split, we have two subsets which are the best at predicting if we only know that first attribute.
 Then we can iterate on the second-best attribute for each subset and resplit each subset, continuing until we have used enough of the attributes to satisfy our needs.